Try this cardboard name build with your preschooler.

 RELATED: It’s true!
 We like to keep supplies simple.
 Check out our most used supplies.

 What’s the solution to grasping name letter recognition?

 This DIY Name Recognition is so portable.

-Stack and keep the cards on hand for when your preschooler is eating breakfast, waiting on a snack, before watching a show, etc!
+Stack and keep the cards on hand when your preschooler is eating breakfast, waiting on a snack, before watching a show, etc.!